Stevens-johnson syndrome L51.1

 This section has been translated automatically.

-SJS is initially characterized by uncharacteristic febrile, catarrhal prodromal symptoms, possibly with purulent rhinitis or conjunctivitis.
-Mucosal changes (stomatitis, cheilitis: 100% of cases): After a latency of a few days (up to 14 days) an acute, painful enanthema develops, which usually spreads to more than one region of the mucosa.
+SJS is initially characterized by uncharacteristic, febrile, catarrhal prodromal symptoms, possibly with purulent rhinitis or conjunctivitis.
+Mucosal changes (stomatitis, cheilitis: 100% of cases): After a latency of a few days (up to 14 days), an acute, painful enanthema develops, which usually spreads to more than one region of the mucous membrane.
 Rapid development of extensive, fibrin-covered erosions and ulcers.

-Skin phenomena: In parallel with the mucous membrane changes, skin phenomena of varying degrees develop, from a few single lesions like a shooting target to a large-area, scarlatiniform exanthema.
-Within 1-2 days, large, flabby, slightly rupturing blisters develop all over the body (smooth transitions to toxic epidermal necrolysis may occur, see above).
+Skin manifestations: In parallel to the mucosal changes, skin manifestations of varying extent develop, from a few single lesions resembling shooting disks to an extensive, scarlatiniform exanthema.
+Within 1-2 days, large, flaccid, easily rupturing blisters form all over the body (this can lead to a smooth transition to toxic epidermal necrolysis, see above).
 Later drying of the blister covers and appearance of coarse lamellar desquamation.

 An important clinical-diagnostic finding is the positive Nikolski phenomenon, the displacement of the skin surface under tangential pressure!